VishnujanNarayanan/Trader_sentiment_analysis/README.md

 ---

-## 💡 How This Proves Fear & Greed Theory

-The **Fear & Greed Index** reflects investor sentiment.
-According to behavioral finance:

-- In **Fear**: Traders often panic-sell.
-Smart traders can **buy undervalued assets** and earn higher returns.
-- In **Greed**: Overconfidence leads to risky buys. **Short-selling or profit-booking** becomes more effective.
-- In **Extreme cases**, these behaviors become amplified, showing strong deviations in profitability.

-Our analysis supports this:
-- Fear → BUYing is highly profitable (avg +63)
-- Extreme Greed → SELLing is highly profitable (avg +65)
-- Neutral periods → mixed, lower signal

-This validates the contrarian strategy aligned with Fear-Greed theory.

----

-## Insights

-The data confirms the classical Fear & Greed Index theory:

-- **During Extreme Fear:** Buying yields a significantly higher average profit (~57.48) compared to selling (~18.15).
-This suggests buying when the market is fearful can be lucrative.

-- **During Extreme Greed:** Selling is more profitable (~65.24 average PnL) than buying (~7.83), supporting the strategy of taking profits when greed is high.

-- For other sentiments like Fear and Greed, the PnL differences are less stark but still follow the same trend.

-These results validate the strategy of **buying during fear and selling during greed** as a viable trading approach.

----

 ## Suggested Real-World Trading Strategy

 Leverage the Fear & Greed Index as a market timing tool to guide trade entries and exits: